 But what role does Facebook play in the post breakup period?
 Because this is when stalking really becomes unhealthy and sometimes quite painful.
 Of course, the constant surveillance has one goal: we want to know if he/she is suffering the way we do, or if he/she has already moved on.

 But is cyberstalking your ex’s profile good for you or it only worsens the distress felt over the split?
+How do breakups and Facebook relate?
 Does constantly checking your ex-partner’s Facebook activity for evidence of how they feel help, or does it delay the emotional recovery after a breakup?
 What is better for us: unfriending our former partner or remaining friends with him/her?

 Research has been done, trying to answer the above questions.
 Researcher Tara Marshall of Brunel University, England did a study, which involved 464 participants, who were in different types of relationships.
 Of course, they all had a Facebook account and had been through at least one breakup in their lives.
 The fact if they had been engaged in surveillance of their ex partners was ascertained with questions like how often do they look at their ex’s page plus at their list of Facebook friends.
 (A bit of jealousy there?)